Manavkhandelwal401/Retail-Business-Data-Quality-Analytics/README.md

 - SQL queries for business-level metrics
 - Power BI dashboard for sales and profit analysis
 - Architecture diagram explaining the workflow

-## Notes
-This project reflects a student-level analytics workflow with a professional mindset, focused on building strong fundamentals in data quality and business-oriented analysis.